 * * * * * *

 My father’s eyes bulge with fright when he overhears my mother whisper to me the words “nursing home.”
 Dad has been having a bad day, and her careless remark has just made it worse.
-I look away, ashamed, mortified that Mom’s cruel intentions have been revealed.
+I look away with shame, mortified that Mom’s cruel intentions have been revealed.
 A medic in General George “Blood and Guts” Patton’s Third Army during World War II, my father waded through rivers of gore, witnessed unspeakable horrors, including the liberation of Dachau prison camp, had even won an unlikely Bronze Star as a noncombatant, but now the mere possibility of undesired confinement has reduced this brave hero to tears.

 * * * * * *